secretstartups/handbook/content/handbook/security/security-operations/secops-oncall.md

 Alert triage is a continuous task on weekdays and a task that should be done at least once a day on weekends.

-Alert triage should follow this process:
-- Acknowledge the alert.
-- Based on the alert information, current situation, and experience, determine the priority of the alert.
-- Unless the alert is determined to be critical, assign it to another person in your timezone.
+If the alert is not critical, you can assign it to another person in your timezone.
 On weekends, assign them globally.
+Make the call if you assign an alert to someone else or work on it yourself based on your workload and the time an alert would take.

 ## Incident Ownership